 - Written answers to each written question submitted under Standing Order 26.1 will be tabled at the Council meeting.
-Written questions and answers will be reproduced and numbered in the order in which they have been received and will be made available to the Councillors at question time as specified on the agenda. - 26.3 No discussion is competent on questions submitted as aforesaid or answers provided.
+Written questions and answers will be reproduced and numbered in the order in which they have been received and will be made available to the Councillors at question time as specified on the agenda. - 26.3 No discussion is competent on questions submitted as aforesaid or answers provided. - Arising from each answer given, one supplementary question, for clarification of the answer given, may be put by the Councillor who asked the original question and the supplementary question will be answered by the Provost or by such Councillors or such officer as the Provost may direct, provided always that the Councillors or officer to whom the supplementary question is addressed shall be given the opportunity of replying in writing.
+If the Provost rules a question out of order, the question will not be answered. - 26.5 Question time shall be limited to thirty minutes, including the time taken to read the responses to the questions. - 26.6 Written guestions and any written answers will be recorded in the minute. - 26.7 In this Standing Order, the expression 'written question' includes a series of written questions asked by the same Councillor all dealing with one subject or with subjects, which, in the opinion of the Provost, are so closely related as to be regarded as one subject.

-- Arising from each answer given, one supplementary question, for clarification of the answer given, may be put by the Councillor who asked the original question and the supplementary question will be answered by the Provost or by such Councillors or such officer as the Provost may direct, provided always that the Councillors or officer to whom the supplementary question is addressed shall be given the opportunity of replying in writing. - 26.5 Question time shall be limited to thirty minutes. - 26.6 Written questions and any written answers will be recorded in the minute. - In this Standing Order, the expression 'written question' includes a series of written questions asked by the same Councillor all dealing with one subject or with subjects, which, in the opinion of the Provost, are so closely related as to be regarded as one subject. - 27.
-Provision not required.
+27. Provision not required.